gabrieldominguezduran/Mini-list/README.md

-# Getting Started with Create React App
+# Mini List App

+App fpr create a list where you can create edit and delete items

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).